MEET YOUR ALLERGIST

 Anaphylaxis is a rare, potentially fatal allergic reaction that affects many parts of the body at the same time.
 The trigger may be an insect sting, a food (such as peanuts) or a medication.
 Symptoms may include:

-• vomiting or diarrhea
+• vomiting or diarrhoea

 • a dangerous drop in blood pressure

-• redness of the skin and/or hives
+• redness of the skin and hives

 • difficulty breathing

-• swelling of the throat and/or tongue
+• swelling of the throat and tongue

 • loss of consciousness.

-Frequently these symptoms start without warning and get worse rapidly.
+Frequently, these symptoms start without warning and get worse rapidly.
 At the first sign of an anaphylactic reaction, the affected person must go immediately to the closest Emergency Room.

-What medical conditions do immunologist/allergists manage?
+What medical conditions do immunologists/allergists manage?

 • Systemic lupus erythematosus (SLE)